Analysis | More evasive answers from Amy Coney Barrett

 For instance, contrary to Gorsuch’s approach, Barrett declined to weigh in on Trump’s 2016 attack on a judge of Mexican descent, Gonzalo Curiel, whose ethnicity Trump suggested made him inherently biased against Trump:

-SEN. CORY BOOKER (D-N.J.); Do you agree with President Trump’s view that a judge’s race or ethnicity can be a basis for recusal or disqualification?BARRETT: It would be inappropriate for me, as a sitting judge and as a judicial nominee, to opine on the statements of any political figure or on any subject of political controversy.
+SEN. CORY BOOKER (D-N.J.): Do you agree with President Trump’s view that a judge’s race or ethnicity can be a basis for recusal or disqualification?BARRETT: It would be inappropriate for me, as a sitting judge and as a judicial nominee, to opine on the statements of any political figure or on any subject of political controversy.

 Barrett also declined to say whether it’s a federal crime to vote twice, despite the law saying it’s a crime to vote “more than once in an election.”